American Division 2024 National Division 2024

 C. Practice - Practice may begin on March 1ST.

 D. Rules - Standard rules (Federation) of play will be utilized. *Exceptions to these rules will be listed below.
 Sneakers or all purpose rubber cleats may be worn by all participants.
-Metal cleats or spikes cannot be worn.
 (See all-sports dress code - attached) Home field rules will be explained prior to the start of the game to both the officials and the visiting coach.
 The schedule will consist of one game with each school.
 Additional games may be played through special arrangement, but will not apply to the trophy or championship.

 E. Time Limit - All games should start as close to 3:45 p.m. as possible and consist of seven innings, when possible.
-No inning may be started after 5:45 p.m., and four and one-half or 5 innings will be considered a complete game.
+(ALL LAVALLETTE HOME GAMES WILL START AT 4:00) No inning may be started after 6:00 p.m.
+(NEW), (EXCEPTION TO THIS RULE WILL BE AT ANY SCHOOL WHO MUST BE OFF THEIR FIELD BY 6:00 p.m.
+FOR THE RECREATION PROGRAM.
+EX.
+AVON.), and four and one-half or 5 innings will be considered a complete game.
 The two-hour rule must be used in all games.* Umpires should keep the time on the field.
 The visiting team should confirm the game by 1:00 p.m. on the day of the game. *This means if a game starts at 3:30 you may not start an inning after 5:30 - a game that starts at 3:45 ends with no inning after 5:45.
 There are no exceptions to this rule.
-(See Time Limit rule - attached)

 F. Officials - The home team will be assigned two qualified officials when possible.
 Cancellation of games will be made by the home field administrator.
 A visiting "home" team does not cancel the game.
 The Home books is the official book.
 Games should be canceled only with administrative approval.
 The league director must be notified of make-up date.
 MIKE MERVES is our assigner.
 Call him at 732-598-6927 to cancel games.